canonical/ubuntu-frame/docs/explanation/where-does-ubuntu-frame-work.md

 Ubuntu Frame fails to start when run on Ubuntu Server 21.10 in a default configuration.
 This can be fixed by changing the kernel device tree overlay to one with `kms`

-*Note on RPi3 with Ubuntu Server 21.10*
+*Note on Raspberry Pi 3 with Ubuntu Server 21.10*

 Ref. [issue #39](https://github.com/canonical/ubuntu-frame/issues/39):

 > In [Impish Release notes](https://discourse.ubuntu.com/t/impish-indri-release-notes/21951) I've followed the suggestion to change the `dtoverlay` setting in `config.txt` ...
 In `config.txt` I found `dtoverlay=dwc2` and changed it to `dtoverlay=vc4-fkms-v3d`, and now it displays.

-*Note on RPi4 with Ubuntu Server 22.04*
+*Note on Raspberry Pi 4 with Ubuntu Server 22.04*

 Ref. [ Run Ubuntu Frame on your Device/2](https://discourse.ubuntu.com/t/29377/2):